alyakin314/alyakin314.github.io/index.md

 causal inference from observational health data.

 I started medical school at WashU in 2021.
-In 2024, I took a research gap year during which I was a CNS AI fellow at NYU [OLAB](https://www.nyuolab.org/) under the supervision of [Dr. Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
+In 2024, I took a research year during which I was a CNS AI fellow at NYU [OLAB](https://www.nyuolab.org/) under the supervision of [Dr. Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
 I was co-advised by